hbcbh1999/small-workflows/readme.md

 - [Todo task](todo-task) - Write a task and save it to small file.
 Can then have Bitbar or Hammerspoon show contents of the task.

 ## Workflow Augmentations
 Below are workflows that were not made by me, I just augmented them in my own way to make them 'better' (for me).

-Credit goes to the authors of these awesome workflows.
+I often propose these changes to the workflow author so that the change is merged but sometimes the author does not want to accept the change so I am left with my own fork until then.
+Credit goes to the authors of these awesome workflows

 Take a look at the original workflows first, it will most probably work for you well.